My Principles So Far

 What we consume shapes us.

-When you don’t know something’s value, it probably has it.
+When you don’t know something’s value, it probably has value you can’t see.

-Beyond the domain of the religious, nothing is truly permanent or unlimited.
+Beyond the domain of the religious, nothing is truly permanent or endless.

 Action/Purpose

-Be as precise and brief as possible, and choose brevity over precision.
+Be as precise and brief as possible, and choose brevity over precision unless it needs it.

-Never leave an idea alone, and constantly find ways to things with it.
+Never leave an idea alone, and constantly find new ways to use every known-good idea.

-Action is more important than the image of the action.
+Action is more long-lasting than the image of the action, but the image is what everyone judges.

-Success requires focus, failure, accepting failure, learning from failure, and trying again.
+Success requires focus, failure, accepting failure, learning from failure, fixing what you broke, and trying again.

-Details define all results, and theory never captures them fully.
+Details define all results, and theories never fully capture details.

-The only constant in life is change, so life requires lots of rework.
-This is inherently humbling.
+The only constant in life is change, so life requires endless rework, and this is inherently humbling.

-The deepest meaning we can find comes from loving God, others, and self, in that order.
-Most people don’t want to hear it, so it’s not worth discussing much.
+The deepest meaning we can find comes from loving God, others, and ourselves, in that order.
+However, most people would rather not hear this.

-We only find meaning in something if we can find something we like about it, even if it’s that we no longer have to deal with it.
+We only find meaning in something when we like something about it, even if it’s that thing’s absence.

 Beyond a very fine line, complexity is the enemy of utility.